-For Origin 2022b, window size and position in the workspace, are automatically adjusted to accommodate different displays.
-This should make it easier for you to switch between your laptop and a higher-resolution monitor, without having to resize/reposition every window and dialog box.
-A system variable is added to control rescaling behavior: @SRWS (O = Previous behavior; O = Previous behavior) and O = Previous behavior and O = Previou
+Window size and position are automatically adjusted to accommodate different displays.
+This is done to accommodate switching between your laptop and a higher-resolution monitor, without having to resize/reposition every window and dialog box.
+There is a system variable to control rescaling behavior: @SRWS (0 = previous behavior; 1 = fit width, scale y; 2 = fit height, scale x; 3 (default) = fit width and height).